gniriki/gniriki.com/Input/posts/Setting-up-the-blog.md

 Published: 2016-02-06
-Title: Setting up a site and blog with static pages generator
+Title: Setting up a blog with static pages generator
 Lead: I've decided to start a blog so I can share back knowledge about dev stuff instead only relying on others.
 Author: Bartosz
 ---